Barkhausen-Institut/hermespy/docssource/api/channel.rst

    :linenos:
    :lines: 43-52

-Now, evaluators such as :doc:`modem.evaluators.BitErrorEvaluator` can be added to the simulation pipeline and the :doc:`Simulation<simulation.simulation.Simulation>` can be executed and the results can be analyzed.
+Now, evaluators such as :doc:`modem.evaluators.ber` can be added to the simulation pipeline and the :doc:`Simulation<simulation.simulation.Simulation>` can be executed and the results can be analyzed.

 .. literalinclude:: ../scripts/examples/channel.py